What Causes Falls in the Elderly? Common Causes and 3 Solutions to Help Prevent Falls

 At a recent Felgains webinar, “Falls Pathways: How can we Prevent the Revolving Door?”, we heard from Dr David Shipway, Consultant Physician & Geriatrician at North Bristol NHS Trust, who covered in detail why and how elderly people fall, and why people are more likely to fall as they get older.
 Watch Dr David Shipway’s full description of how this works.

-Causes of falls in older adults
+Common causes of falls in older adults

 Many health conditions and symptoms can increase the likelihood of falling, and a combination of two or more of these risk factors increases the risk even more.